-The following describes CCN's policies and procedures in relation to its privacy and security program.
+The following describes CorHealth's policies and procedures in relation to its privacy policy and procedures.

-As a general matter, in relation to all CCN policies, its agents are required to sign agreements stating that they understand and will uphold CCN's policies at the outset of their relationship with CCN and annually thereafter.
-Should an agent discover or suspect a breach of a policy, CCN's policy on privacy and security breaches ("Information Security and Privacy Breach Management") imposes a duty on them to report the breach to CCN's Privacy Officer.
-Disciplinary guidelines for privacy breaches are set out in the CCN policy "Policy and Procedures for Discipline and Corrective Action".
-If it is determined that there has been a breach of the Non-Disclosure Agreement (Confidentiality Agreements) signed by agents, CCN may seek legal action against the agent(s) responsible.
+Note: As a general matter, in relation to all CorHealth policies, its agents are required to sign agreements stating that they understand and will uphold CorHealth's policies at the outset of their relationship with CorHealth and annually thereafter.
+Should an agent discover or suspect a breach of a policy, CorHealth's policy on privacy and security breaches ("Information Security and Privacy Breach Management") imposes a duty on them to report the breach to CorHealth's Privacy Officer.
+Disciplinary guidelines for privacy breaches are set out in the CorHealth policy, "Policy and Procedures for Discipline and Corrective Action".
+If it is determined that there has been a breach of the Confidentiality & Non-Disclosure Agreement signed by agents, CorHealth may seek legal action against the agent (s) responsible.

-1.1 Privacy Policy
+3.1 Privacy Policy

-CCN has developed and implemented an overarching privacy policy (the "Protection of Personal Health Information" Policy) to protect the personal health information that it receives.
-The policy reflects PHIPA and its Regulation and CCN's obligations in relation to personal health information as a prescribed person.
-The policy is available on the CCN website (www.ccn.on.ca).
+CorHealth has developed and implemented an overarching privacy policy (the "Protection of Personal Health Information" Policy) to protect the personal health information that it receives.
+The policy reflects PHIPA and its Regulation, and CorHealth's obligations in relation to personal health information as a prescribed person.
+The policy is available on the CorHealth website (www.corhealthontario.ca).
 The following summarizes the provisions of the policy.

-Status under the Act
+3.1.1 Status under the Act

-CCN is an advisory body to the MOHLTC and a prescribed person within the meaning of Section 39(1)(c) of PHIPA.
-As a prescribed person, CCN has implemented policies, practices and procedures to protect the privacy of individuals whose personal health information it receives and to maintain the confidentiality of that information.
-CCN is committed to complying with PHIPA and its Regulation.
-CCN's privacy and security policies, procedures, and practices are subject to review by the IPC every three years.
+CorHealth is an advisory body to the Ministry of Health and a prescribed person within the meaning of Section 39(1)(c) of PHIPA.
+As a prescribed person, CorHealth has implemented policies, practices, and procedures to protect the privacy of individuals whose personal health information it receives and to maintain the confidentiality of that information.
+CorHealth is committed to complying with PHIPA and its Regulation.
+CorHealth's privacy and security policies, procedures, and practices are subject to review by the IPC every three years.

-Privacy and Security Accountability Framework
+3.1.2 Privacy and Security Accountability Framework

-The accountability framework for ensuring compliance with the Act and its regulation and for ensuring compliance with the privacy and security policies, procedures and practices implemented by the CCN is articulated in CCN's Privacy Policy.
-In particular, the Privacy Policy indicates that the Chief Executive Officer is ultimately accountable for ensuring compliance with the Act and its regulation and for ensuring compliance with the privacy and security policies, procedures and practices implemented.
+The accountability framework for ensuring compliance with PHIPA and its Regulation, and for ensuring compliance with the privacy and security policies, procedures, and practices implemented by CorHealth is articulated in CorHealth's Privacy Policy.
+In particular, the Privacy Policy indicates that the Chief Executive Officer is ultimately accountable for ensuring compliance with PHIPA and its Regulation, and for ensuring compliance with the privacy and security policies, procedures, and practices implemented.

-The Privacy Policy articulates the position(s) that have been delegated day-to-day authority to manage the privacy program and the security program and to whom these positions report.
-It identifies the duties and responsibilities of the position(s) that have been delegated day-to-day authority to manage the privacy program and the security program and some of the key activities of these programs.
-The Privacy Policy also identify other positions or committees that support the privacy program and/or the security program and their role in respect of these programs.
+The Privacy Policy articulates the position(s) that have been delegated day-to-day authority to manage the privacy program and the security program, and to whom these positions report.
+It identifies the duties and responsibilities of the position(s) that have been delegated day-to-day authority to manage the privacy program and the security program, and some of the key activities of these programs.
+The Privacy Policy also identifies other positions or committees that support the privacy program and/or the security program, and their role in respect of these programs.

-Specifically, the Privacy Policy provides that the Chief Executive Officer of CCN is ultimately accountable for the protection of personal health information in CCN's custody or control.
-The day to day responsibility for ensuring that personal health information is collected, used, and disclosed in accordance with its privacy policies and procedures and in compliance with the Personal Health Information Protection Act, 2004 has been delegated to the Privacy Officer, who is currently the Lead, Data Governance and Reporting.
+Specifically, the Privacy Policy provides that the Chief Executive Officer of CorHealth is ultimately accountable for the protection of personal health information in CorHealth's custody or control.
+The day-to-day responsibility for ensuring that personal health information is collected, used, and disclosed in accordance with its privacy policies and procedures, and in compliance with the Personal Health Information Protection Act, 2004, has been delegated to the Privacy Officer, who is currently the Senior Director, Service Delivery & Chief Digital Officer.